ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 #### The utilitarian point of view

-The utilitarian approach states that as long as the neural network model outputs correct answers, does it really matter whether this constitutes a deeper understanding of maths or not?
+The utilitarian approach states that as long as the neural network model outputs correct answers, it doesn't really matter whether this constitutes a deeper understanding of maths or not.
 Even if it is merely a pattern matching ability acquired and perfected through the presentation of hundreds of thousands of examples, who cares?

 In this context, we may see in a few years CAS integrating (no pun intended :P) neural network models in their solvers.
 In the most conservative implementations, the solver would first try to apply all the hard-coded rules and heuristics to solve the problem.
 If it failed to do so, then the output of a neural network model could be checked for correctness.
-Remember that for integration and differential equation solving, verification is very easy and very fast compared to actually solving the problem.
+Remember that for integration and differential equation solving, verification is very easy and very fast compared to actually solving the problem from the scratch.